 Many rehabilitation actions have occurred, and are underway, to improve the health of the Gunbower Creek and its fish community.
-These are informed by the North Central Waterway Strategy 2014-22 and in particular by the Native Fish Recovery Plan - Gunbower and lower Loddon, Actions include allocations of water for the environment, increasing connectivity by establishing fishways at Koondrook and Cohuna to improve fish passage, channel screening to prevent loss of fish to irrigation channels, protection and revegetation of riparian areas, investigating options to control Carp, and reintroduction of threatened species including Southern Pygmy Perch into two wetlands (Black Charlie and Reedy lagoons).
+These are informed by the North Central Waterway Strategy 2014-22 and in particular by the Native Fish Recovery Plan - Gunbower and lower Loddon.
+Actions include allocations of water for the environment, increasing connectivity by establishing fishways at Koondrook and Cohuna to improve fish passage, fish screens to prevent loss of fish to irrigation channels and pumps, protection and revegetation of riparian areas, investigating options to control Carp, and reintroduction of threatened species including Southern Pygmy Perch into two wetlands (Black Charlie and Reedy lagoons) and River Blackfish into flowing water habitats.

 There are a range of fish monitoring efforts related to the rehabilitation efforts above.
 These include the Victorian Environmental Flow Monitoring and Assessment Program (VEFMAP) and The Living Murray program.
-The North Central Catchment Management Authority, DELWP and the Victorian Fisheries Authority support rehabilitation and management of the Gunbower Creek and its fish community.
+The North Central Catchment Management Authority, DEECA and the Victorian Fisheries Authority support rehabilitation and management of the Gunbower Creek and its fish community.